calvinckho/capacitor-jitsi-meet/ios/README.md

 All methods in this delegate are optional.

-##### conferenceFailed

-Called when a joining a conference was unsuccessful or when there was an error while in a conference.

-The `data` dictionary contains an "error" key describing the error and a "url" key with the conference URL.

 #### conferenceJoined

 Called when a conference was joined.

 The `data` dictionary contains a "url" key with the conference URL.

-#### conferenceLeft
+#### conferenceTerminated

 Called when a conference was left.

-The `data` dictionary contains a "url" key with the conference URL.
+The `data` dictionary contains an "error" key with the error and a "url" key with the conference URL.
+If the conference finished gracefully no error key will be present.

 #### conferenceWillJoin

 Called before a conference is joined.

-The `data` dictionary contains a "url" key with the conference URL.

-#### conferenceWillLeave

-Called before a conference is left.

 The `data` dictionary contains a "url" key with the conference URL.